aaronhurt/rlm_couchbase/README.md

         # View path for radius authentication
         authview = "_design/user/_view/by_name"

+        # View timeout in milliseconds
+        viewtimeout = "10000"

         #
         # Map attribute names to json element names for accounting
         # documents.
 Atrributes noot in this map will not be recorded.